Pawel-Florczyk/simple_conversation_ai_agent/README.md

 # Simple Conversation Agent

 A lightweight and responsive AI agent built with Python, leveraging the **Google Gemini 2.5 Flash** model.
-This project serves as a foundational template for learning LLM (Large Language Model) interactions and conversation history management.
+This project serves as a foundational template for learning LLM interactions and conversation history management.

 ## Features
 - **Gemini Integration:** Powered by the `langchain-google-genai` library.